aimms/how-to/Articles/159/159-exchange-data-with-cloud.rst

 .. seealso::

-   See https://dev.mysql.com/doc/index-connectors.html for details how to connect to MySQL databases.
+   See `documentation on connectors <https://dev.mysql.com/doc/index-connectors.html>`_ for details how to connect to MySQL databases.

 All traffic takes place via a VPN tunnel that is initiated from the on-premise environment, so there is no need to permit incoming